ZeANi-SHILIX/UpdatedWALink/README.md

 # UpdatedWALink
-Contains information about the latest version of WhatsApp Fouad. this file used in the [CheckWhatsAppSign](https://github.com/ZeANi-SHILIX/CheckWhatsAppSign) APP
+Contains information about the latest version of WhatsApp Fouad. <br/>
+This file used in the [CheckWhatsAppSign](https://github.com/ZeANi-SHILIX/CheckWhatsAppSign) APP